JiashuaiXu/codex-public-test/README.md

 3. Commit the updates with a descriptive message.
 4. (Optional) Push the branch or open a pull request for review.

+## Syncing Changes to GitHub

+To keep your local work synchronized with a remote repository such as GitHub:

+1. Configure the remote once with `git remote add origin <remote-url>` if it is not already set.
+2. Create or switch to the branch you wish to publish using `git checkout -b <branch-name>` or `git switch <branch-name>`.
+3. Push the branch upstream with `git push -u origin <branch-name>`.
+4. For follow-up updates on the same branch, simply run `git push` after committing.

 Enjoy exploring Codex capabilities!